 Location: Coast Highway & Aliso Way, Laguna Beach, CA 92651

-Also know as Aliso Beach County Park, this well equipped stretch of sand is a short walk from the large parking lot off Coast Highway.
+Also known as Aliso Beach County Park, this well equipped stretch of sand is a short walk from the large parking lot off Coast Highway.
 This popular beach park draws many visitors due to its collection of amenities that include a snack bar, restrooms and showers, a kids pirate-themed play structure, fire pits, and more.
 Aliso Creek flows through the sand to meet the ocean – while the shallow waters are enticing for kids who want to splash and play without fighting the surf, this water is primarily contaminated runoff and we highly encourage you to stay out of it.
 Speaking of surf, the waves can be unpredictable and powerful at this beach so stay close to little ones.
 There is a fee for parking in the lot here.

 Anita Street Beach